 Death Valley National Park

-Though it might sound more like a nightmare than a getaway, Death Valley offers families a unique landscape to explore.
-So this California national park captures the imagination of kids with just its name.
+It might sound more like a nightmare than a getaway, but Death Valley offers families a unique landscape to explore.
+This California national park captures kids’ imaginations with just its name.

-A land of extremes, Death Valley is the largest national park outside of Alaska with over 3 million acres.
-Home to the lowest point in North America, 282 feet below sea level and the highest air temperature ever recorded (134 F/56.7 C).
+A land of extremes, Death Valley is the largest national park outside of Alaska, with over 3 million acres.
+It is home to the lowest point in North America, 282 feet below sea level, and the highest air temperature ever recorded (134 F/56.7 C).

 In some of the harshest living conditions in North America, I discovered a luxurious side of Death Valley.
 At the Inn at Furnace Creek, a AAA four-diamond resort, I found an 18-hole golf course, tennis courts, massages and a glamourous spring-fed pool.

-Minutes away, the family-friendly The Ranch at Furnace Creek offers a horse corral, another spring-fed swimming pool, a playground and several restaurants with western themes.
-Explore Badwater Basin, Artist’s Palette, and Mesquite Flat Dunes with the family to get a taste of the landscape.
+Minutes away, the family-friendly The Ranch at Furnace Creek offers a horse corral, another spring-fed swimming pool, a playground, and several restaurants with Western themes.
+To get a taste of the landscape, explore Badwater Basin, Artist’s Palette, and Mesquite Flat Dunes with the family.

 Where’s Death Valley

-Death Valley National Park, 274 miles from Los Angeles, remain open 24-hours a day, 365-days a year.
-Admission is $25 per vehicle for a 7-day pass.
+Death Valley National Park, 274 miles from Los Angeles, remains open 24 hours a day, 365 days a year.
+Admission is $30 per vehicle for a 7-day pass.

-Camping, cabins and lodging offered in Death Valley, though reservations are recommended.
+Camping, cabins and lodging are offered in Death Valley, though reservations are recommended.

 Death Valley National Park Planning Guide